Central sleep apnea

 Preparing for your appointment

 You're likely to start by seeing your family doctor or a general practitioner.
-However, you may then be referred to a doctor who specializes in treating sleep disorders.
+However, you may then be referred to a sleep specialist.

 What you can do

 Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
 For central sleep apnea, some basic questions to ask your doctor include:

 In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask questions during your appointment.

 Tests and diagnosis